catseye/Chrysoberyl/article/Retrocomputing.md

-**[Dungeons of Ekileugor][]** is a roguelike written for the *unexpanded* [Commodore VIC-20][], which, despite the limitations of that platform, supports a respectable set of the usual "dungeon furniture": reasonably generated dungeon levels with tunnels and rooms whose contents are hidden until you enter, monsters, treasure, potions, traps, chests, combat with experience points, etc.
+**[Dungeons of Ekileugor][]** is a roguelike written for the *unexpanded* [Commodore VIC-20][], which, despite the limitations of that platform, supports a respectable set of the usual "dungeon furniture": reasonably generated dungeon levels with tunnels and rooms (the contents of which are only revealed when entered), monsters, treasure, potions, traps, chests, combat with experience points, etc.

 #### Bubble Escape